pulla2908/docker-mssql-server-windows-developer-fti/README.md

 # Windows Docker Image for Microsoft Sql Server 2017 Developer with Full-Text Index

 # Content
-Docker definition for **Microsoft SQL Server 2017 Developer** including **Full-Text Index** enabled based on **Windows Server Core 2019 (ltsc)**.
+Docker definition for **Microsoft SQL Server 2017 Developer** including **Full-Text Index** enabled based on **Windows Server Core 20H2 (SAC)**.
 This docker definition is a fork from [Microsoft/mssql-docker on GitHub](https://github.com/Microsoft/mssql-docker) and was extended to support Full-Text Index.

 This image is compatible with Windows Server 2016 and Windows 10 and available at [hub.docker.com](https://hub.docker.com/r/pulla/mssql-server-windows-developer-fti)